 What are the major sources of indoor air pollution?
 Asbestos, biological pollutants, Carbon Monoxide (CO), Formaldehyde/Pressed Wood Products, Lead, Nitrogen Dioxide, Radon and indoor particulate matter.
 You might be thinking… I don’t know what half of the things you just listed are or where they come from.
-I can understand that, so basically, these come from dryer sheets, the cleaning products used, candles/wall plug ins, the carbon monoxide we emit when we breathe, gases from cooking and also the walls and floors.
+I can understand that, so basically, these come from dryer sheets, the cleaning products used, candles/wall plug ins, the carbon dioxide we emit when we breathe, gases from cooking and also the walls and floors.
 WHATTT?!
 That’s crazy, huh?
 So what do we do to correct this?
 Not only can we clean up what are allow into our homes and go “green,” but involving houseplants can balance it out more than anything.
 THIS is the reason I started gradually introducing plants into my home.
 I am not one that remembers to water plants so I searched for ones that require little to no sunlight and also not a lot of water!
 I normally have a Sunday funday watering session and go around my house to each one.
 I have also decided to name each one and the kids and I talk to our indoor plants and speak positivity into their lives.

 There are numerous health benefits to having houseplants, let’s focus on five of them to get started: